Are trolls real? Decide for yourself – after joining us on a full-scale exploration of trolls in Norway, that is.

 Troblins, on the other hand, followed an entirely different pop culture path.

 A fool-proof way of seeing a trogre, then, is to open up a fantasy novel or fire up a screen.
-For a troblin, walk into a toy store or a gift shop.
+For a troblin, simply walk into a toy store or a gift shop in Norway.

 For the adventurous souls looking to go troll hunting at the source – head to Norway’s caves, crevices, and cliffs.
 Just beware, because, as another troll-hunter once said: “No one’s ever really ready for a troll” (Eoin Colfer, Artemis Fowl).